GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

     access-group GCP-IN in interface gcp-if-1
     access-group GCP-IN in interface gcp-if-1 control-plane

-### Saving the configuration
+### Save the configuration

-Follow the procedure in this section to save the on-premises configuration.
+Save the on-premises configuration:

     write memory